welldonestudio/welldonestudio.github.io/docs/wallet/manual/how-to-create-an-account.md

 :::note

 In addition to the tokens you send to activate your first account, you need a certain amount of tokens to use that account to deploy contracts and execute transactions.
-For testnet accounts, you can request NEAR testnet faucet at this [link](https://www.allthatnode.com/faucet/near.dsrv).
+For testnet accounts, you can request NEAR testnet faucet through the FAUCET tab in the wallet.

 :::